entando/entando-docs/vuepress/docs/next/tutorials/ecr/github-actions-workflow-from-ecg.md

 ### Start defining a new Job

 To create a Job definition specific to a micro frontend:
-1. Add a new entry at the same indentation level as the previous Job (e.g `pipeline` or `backend` from the last section)
+1. Add a new entry with the same indentation as the previous Job (e.g `pipeline` or `backend` from the last section)
 2. Define the name (e.g. `microfrontends`)
 3. Define the runner using the `runs-on` property (e.g. `ubuntu-latest`)
 4. Checkout the project and install npm
-5. From your micro frontend root folder install dependencies and run the tests:
+5. From your micro frontend root folder, install dependencies and run the tests:
 ``` yaml
 steps:
  - uses: actions/checkout@v2